 Machine learning has become one of the most talked-about and revolutionary technologies of the 21st century.
-It has the potential to change the way we live, work, and think.
+It has the potential to change the way we live, works, and think.
 But what exactly is machine learning, and how does it work?
-In this article, we will delve deep into the world of machine learning and understand the definition of machine learning, its types, uses cases and applications.
+In this article, we will delve deep into the world of machine learning and understand its definition, types, and applications.

 What is Machine Learning?

 Machine learning is a subfield of artificial intelligence that focuses on building algorithms and statistical models that can learn from and make predictions or decisions based on data.
 It enables computers to find hidden insights without being explicitly programmed to do so.

 Machine learning has its roots in the field of artificial intelligence.
 In the 1950s, computer scientists began exploring the idea of using computers to learn from data and make decisions without being explicitly programmed.
 However, it wasn’t until the late 1990s and early 2000s that machine learning started to gain traction.